andrewsheridan/cyberpunk-red-companion-policy/PrivacyPolicy.md

 **Security**

- Your trust is valuable, thus I are striving to use commercially acceptable means of protecting your personal data.
+Your trust is valuable, thus I will strive to use commercially acceptable means of protecting your personal data.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

 **Links to Other Sites**